Fresh-Teacher/lib/README.md

-# lib homepage for fresh teachers library site is live at https://fresh-teacher.github.io/lib/
+# This site is live at https://fresh-teacher.github.io/quizes/